 Tracking Employee Hours Frequently Asked Questions (FAQs)

-Yes, it is legal to track employee hours, but you must comply with labor laws and ensure employee consent when using certain tracking methods, especially in sensitive environments.
+Yes, it is legal to track employee hours, but you must comply with labor laws and ensure employee consent when using certain tracking methods.
+The FLSA sets guidelines for minimum wage, overtime, and other labor standards— and properly tracking hours is essential to comply with its regulations.
+Also, be careful to safeguard any data collected during tracking, such as with biometric time clocks.

 GPS tracking can be used for employees working off-site or on the road, but you should establish clear policies and obtain employee consent to address privacy concerns.